sskender/stable-farm/README.md

 # Nonprofit decentralized autonomous organization (npo-dao)

-Proof of concept for running a nonprofit organization on Ethereum blockchain.
+Proof of concept for running a nonprofit type of organization on Ethereum blockchain.

 ### Quickstart

 #### Running:

-#### Contract development:
+#### Contracts development:

-- Run ganache: `http://localhost:7545` -> this is defined in [truffle configuration](ethereum/truffle-config.js)
+- Run ganache: `http://localhost:8545` -> this is defined in [truffle configuration](ethereum/truffle-config.js)
 - Run truffle console: `truffle console`
 - In truffle console: `compile`, `test` and `migrate`
 - Or use npm scripts for that: